 STEP 5: Work on Your Pitch

 - If you are madly, deeply in love with your project, if it’s your only child and the AFM is its first day of school, get someone else to do the pitch.
-Pitching it yourself will definitely convince people that YOU love the project but it probably won’t do much more.
+Pitching it yourself will likely convince people that YOU love the project but it probably won’t do much more.

 - In the pitch meeting, remember that YOU are being evaluated along with your project.
 When a company commits to your project, they are also committing to work with you.

 - Your mission during each pitch meeting isn’t to sell your project.
 You won’t get a deal in one brief meeting.
 Your mission is simply: Get the second meeting!